wp-plugins/add-meta-tags/readme.txt

 *Add-Meta-Tags* (<abbr title="Add-Meta-Tags Wordpress plugin">AMT</abbr>) adds metadata to your content, including the basic *description* and *keywords* meta tags, [Opengraph](http://ogp.me "Opengraph specification"), [Schema.org](http://schema.org/ "Schema.org Specification"), [Twitter Cards](https://dev.twitter.com/docs/cards "Twitter Cards Specification") and [Dublin Core](http://dublincore.org "Dublin Core Metadata Initiative") metadata.

-Add-Meta-Tags is actively maintained since 2006 (historical [Add-Meta-Tags home](http://www.g-loaded.eu/2006/01/05/add-meta-tags-wordpress-plugin/ "Official historical Add-Meta-Tags Homepage")).
+It is actively maintained since 2006 (historical [Add-Meta-Tags home](http://www.g-loaded.eu/2006/01/05/add-meta-tags-wordpress-plugin/ "Official historical Add-Meta-Tags Homepage")).

 *Add-Meta-Tags* is one of the personal software projects of George Notaras.
-It is developed in his free time and provided to you as Free software.
-Although the development is not donation driven, appreciation of the effort and the overall hard work via donations is much appreciated.
+It is developed in his free time and released to the open source WordPress community as Free software.

 = Highlights of the latest releases =

-- Since v2.8.1 Add-Meta-Tags also supports the generation of metadata for *product* and *product group* pages for the *WooCommerce* and *Easy-Digital-Downloads* e-commerce plugins.
 - Since v2.8.7 a template tag for the generation of a *semantic breadcrumb trail* is available for use in your themes (see below for more info).
+- Since v2.8.1 Add-Meta-Tags supports the generation of metadata for *product* and *product group* pages for the *WooCommerce* and *Easy-Digital-Downloads* e-commerce plugins.

 = Goals =